- What is radiation therapy? When is it used?

 Radiation physicist (fizz-uh-sist): a person trained to ensure that the radiation machine delivers the right amount of radiation to the treatment area.
 This person works with the radiation oncologist and dosimetrist to design, plan, and calculate the proper dose for radiation treatment.
 See dosimetrist.

 Radiation therapist: a person with special training to use the equipment that delivers radiation

-Radiation therapy or radiation treatment: the use of high-energy rays or subatomic particles that travel into the body to kill cancer cells and treat tumors
+Radiation therapy or radiation treatment: the use of high-energy rays or subatomic particles that travel into the body to kill cancer cells

 Radiation therapy nurse: a registered nurse who has special training in cancer and radiation therapy